 - 6 points

 - This unit involves the completion of a short assessable proposal, followed by the submission of a 7000-word supervised research paper.
-It also requires attendance in or listening to three seminars prescribed for Advanced Legal Research A and B.
+It also requires attendance in or listening to a number of seminars prescribed for Advanced Legal Research A and B."

 The unit aims to provide students with the opportunity to choose a specific topic on an area of the law which interests them, and to produce a written piece of legal research which is in a publishable form.
 It therefore promotes research skills and facilitates the publication of their work.

 - Indicative assessments in this unit are as follows: (1) submission of a 1000-word research proposal and (2) submission of a 7000-word research paper on a topic approved by the student's supervisor.
 Further information is available in the unit outline.